I’ve been making this berry lemon iced tea drink since early June and I have to say, it’s quickly become a favorite in my home!

 - 2 teaspoons of vanilla extract

 - Prepare your iced tea, following your brand’s instructions.
-This recipe/steps 🙂 is for 1 gallon of water and eight scoops of my mix
+(My iced tea mix recipe is for 1 gallon of water and eight scoops of iced tea).

-- Next, cut your strawberries and the remaining two lemons to your desired size and shape.
-I kept them somewhat small as you can see above
+- Next, cut your strawberries and the remaining two lemons to your desired size and shape (make sure to remove any seeds from the lemons).

-- Now, add your fruit into the prepared iced tea
+- Now add your fruit into the iced tea.

 - Add the lemon juice, careful not to get any seeds into your juice.
-I squeezed my lemon over a separate bowl first.
+I squeezed my lemon over a separate bowl first to catch any seeds.